MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-connect-to-microsoft-sustainability-calculator.md

 - Tenant ID
 - Access key
-- Enrollment number or billing ID
+- Enrollment number

->[!NOTE]
->Billing IDs will be supported in January 2021.

-To find your company’s enrollment number or billing ID:
+To find your company’s enrollment number:

 1. Sign into the [Azure Enterprise portal](https://ea.azure.com) as an admin.
 2. Select **Active Directory** or **Manage** on the left-hand nav bar.
-Your company’s enrollment number or billing ID will display.
+Your company’s enrollment number or will display.

    ![Find enrollment number](media/service-connect-to-microsoft-sustainability-calculator/enrollment-number.png)